 Over the next 30 years, they built Hall-Erickson into one of the most respected independent exhibition management companies in the United States, providing a range of management and marketing services to professional trade associations.
 He also went on to be credited as being a founder of the Trade Show Bureau (now CEIR), he was elected President of the National Association of Exposition Managers (now IAEE), and he was inducted into the Convention Liaison Council “Hall of Leaders” in 1988.

-Since 1982, Hub’s son Pete has served as President of the organization, and is supported by a team of trade show professionals with years of industry experience.
-This management team of Pete Erickson, Paul Graller, and Mike Weil share their extensive knowledge and expertise in developing new ideas, programs, and procedures for each of the exhibitions and conferences currently managed by Hall-Erickson.
-The result is a considerable depth of knowledge and resources available to each client in the management and production of their event.
+Since 1982, Hub’s son Pete has served as President of the organization, supported by a team of trade show professionals with years of industry experience.
+This executive leadership team is comprised of nine individuals who have extensive knowledge and expertise in developing innovative ideas, groundbreaking programs, and industry-leading procedures.

 Dedicated to creating meaningful business events with an uncompromising commitment to integrity, innovation, and collaboration in partnership with our clients and their customers.